Dino-Joe/SkipList/README.md

 - **boolean contains(T data)** ---- Returns true if the SkipList contains *data*.
 Otherwise, returns false.

 - **Node\<T\> get(T data)** ---- Returns a reference to a node in the SkipList that contains *data*.
 If no such node exists, returns null.
-If multiple such nodes exist, returns the leftmost one.
+If duplicates exist, returns the first instance encountered in a standard search.

 ## Node Constructors
 - **Node\<T\>(int height)** ---- This constructor creates a new node with the specified height, which must be greater than zero.
-All of the node’s next references are initialized to null.
+All of the node’s *next* references are initialized to null.

 - **Node\<T\>(T data, int height)** ---- This constructor creates a new node with the specified height, which must be greater than zero, and initializes the node’s value to data.
-All of the node’s next references are initialized to null.
+All of the node’s *next* references are initialized to null.

 ## Public Node Methods
 - **T value()** ---- Returns the value stored at this node.